Safe, Medically Supervised Fentanyl Detox in Tennessee

 Fentanyl Withdrawal Timeline

-Early symptoms may include anxiety, yawning, runny nose, watery eyes, sweating, body aches, and the first wave of cravings.
-Sleep may become difficult, and restlessness may increase.
+Early symptoms may include anxiety, yawning, runny nose, watery eyes, sweating, restlessness, muscle tension, and the first wave of cravings.
+Some people feel withdrawal quickly, while others have a slower onset depending on use patterns, fentanyl exposure, and other substances.

 Days 2–4

-Symptoms often intensify during this period.
-Nausea, diarrhea, chills, sweating, muscle pain, insomnia, agitation, and cravings may become more difficult to manage.
-This is a common relapse window because discomfort feels relentless.
+Symptoms often peak during this period.
+Nausea, vomiting, diarrhea, sweating, chills, goosebumps, muscle pain, joint pain, insomnia, agitation, and cravings may become difficult to manage without support.
+This is a common relapse window because the discomfort can feel relentless and the brain strongly remembers that opioids would temporarily stop the symptoms.

 Days 5–7